-This consists of contactors with built-in coils and plunger.
+This consists of contactors with built-in coils and a plunger.

 Pressing the starter’s button energizes the operating coil which closes the contactor.

-In order that the contactor may remain closed when the “Start” pushbutton is released, retaining contactors are required.
+In order that the contactor may remain closed when the “Start” pushbutton is released, retaining contractors is required.

 These are closed by the contactor lever itself.
 Hence maintain the operating coil circuit, once it has been made and the contactors closed.

 Irrespective of the position of the “Start” push button.